laravel-frontend-presets/now-ui-dashboard/README.md

 }
 ```

-If you input the wrong data when editing the profile, don`t worry.
+If you input the wrong data when editing the profile, don't worry.
 Validation rules have been added to prevent this (see `App\Http\Requests\ProfileRequest`).
 If you try to change the password, you will see that additional validation rules have been added in `App\Http\Requests\PasswordRequest`.
 You also have  a custom validation rule that can be found in `App\Rules\CurrentPasswordCheckRule`.

 ```
 public function rules()